OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 This method works well until the target web page is framed by a single page.
 However, if the attacker encloses the target web page in one frame which is nested in another one (a double frame), then trying to access to `parent.location` becomes a security violation in all popular browsers, due to the descendant frame navigation policy.
 This security violation disables the counter-action navigation.

-### Server-side Protection: Using frame-ancestors directive of Content Security Policy (CSP)
+### Server-Side Protection: Using Frame-Ancestors Directive of Content Security Policy

 The HTTP Content-Security-Policy (CSP) response header allows web page administrators to control resources the user agent is allowed to load for a given web page.
 The `frame-ancestors` directive in the HTTP CSP specifies the acceptable parents that may embed a web page using the `<frame>`, `<iframe>`, `<object>`, `<embed>`, or `<applet>` tags.